-45 Years Ago: Vanilla Fudge’s ‘The Beat Goes On’ Released
+When Vanilla Fudge Got Weird on ‘The Beat Goes On’

 But every ounce of confusion involving this, the group’s 1968 sophomore album is justified.

-Spawned in 1966 out of Long Island, NY, initially under the overwhelming influence of the British Invasion, the quartet composed of Mark Stein (vocals and keyboards), Vince Martell (guitar), Tim Bogert (bass and vocals) and Carmine Appice (drums) would duly morph into pioneering psych rockers and, later, unknowing forefathers of heavy metal, before dissolving four years later.
+Spawned in 1966 out of Long Island, N.Y., initially under the overwhelming influence of the British Invasion, the quartet composed of Mark Stein (vocals and keyboards), Vince Martell (guitar), Tim Bogert (bass and vocals) and Carmine Appice (drums) would duly morph into pioneering psychedelic rockers and, later, unknowing forefathers of heavy metal before dissolving four years later.

-Each one of these albums captured a telltale snapshot of Vanilla Fudge's ever-changing musical interests and talents over that lifespan, whether via the covers of established artists dominating the group's eponymous first disc, or the self-penned material sprinkled throughout later efforts.
+All of their albums captured a telltale snapshot of Vanilla Fudge's ever-changing musical interests and talents over that lifespan, whether via the covers of established artists dominating the group's eponymous first disc, or the self-penned material sprinkled throughout later efforts.

 The exception is 1968's sophomore long-player, The Beat Goes On, which instead of proper songs consisted of a series of sound collages that to this day stubbornly refuse classification.
 This is in large part because the album’s recording sessions were allegedly hijacked.